HOT CROSS BUNS

 - 2 tablespoons golden syrup

 - We are going to begin preparing the dough.
-Place the all purpose flour into a large mixing bowl.
+Add the 5 cups of all purpose flour into a mixing bowl.

-- Add in ½ cup brown sugar & the salt.
+- Add in the brown sugar & the salt.

 - Mix all the dry ingredients together.